jeceljr/SoftCoreCompare/README.md

 # SoftCoreCompare

+This project generated the data used in the article ["Design and Evaluation of Open-Source Soft-Core Processors"](https://www.mdpi.com/2079-9292/13/4/781).

 Running the program SoftCoreCompare.py will eventually use a dialog box to select a number of various RISC-C and other small soft cores to be compared  when synthesized by Yosys to several FPGAs (and later translated into just NAND gates and also into